-els is to understand where the stars were located, specifically what was the morphology of their host galaxies, at different look-back times.
-In fact, this permits to directly probe how galaxies assembled their stars, and how their morphology (i.e., at least with some approximation, their dynamical status) evolves.
+where the stars were located, i.e., what was the morphology of their host galaxies, at different look-back times.
+This permits us to directly probe how galaxies assembled their stars and how their morphology (i.e., at least with some approximation, their dynamical status) evolves.
 Since merging is driving both mass assembly and dynamical evolution in a hierarchical scenario, these studies offer a direct probe of the role of this process in galaxy evolution.

-Because of the lack of sufficient angular resolution, galaxies have been often classified, both at low and high redshift, as early or late types based on their broad band colors (Baldry et al. 2004; Fontana et al. 2004).
-However this kind of approach suffers, especially at high redshift, from the obvious drawback that a disk galaxy populated by an old stellar population would be classified as an early-type object (and vice versa).
-Bell et al. (2003) used the concentration parameter to discriminate between early and late type objects in a complete sample extracted from local surveys.
-They found that in the local Universe the transition mass, i.e. the mass at which disks become dominant in the relative contribution to the total stellar mass function, is $\approx 5 \times 10^{10} \rm M{\odot}$.
+Lacking sufficient angular resolution, galaxies have been classified, both at low and high redshift, as early or late types based on their broadband colors (Baldry et al. 2004; Fontana et al. 2004).
+This approach suffers, especially at high redshift, from the obvious drawback that a disk galaxy populated by an old stellar population would be classified as an early-type object (and vice versa).
+Bell et al. (2003) used the concentration parameter to discriminate between early- and late-type objects in a complete sample extracted from local surveys.
+They found that in the local universe the transition mass, i.e., the mass at which disks become dominant in the relative contribution to the total stellar mass function, is $\approx 5 \times 10^{10} M{\odot}$.

-In this work we rely on a deep, complete and automatically morphologically classified sample to study the contribution of galaxies of different morphologies to the redshift evolution of the stellar mass density.
-Bundy et al. (2005), and also Brinchmann & Ellis (2000), have carried out a work qualitatively similar to the one we present here, but based on shallower samples and visual morphological classification.
+In this work, we rely on a deep, complete, and automatically morphologically classified sample to study the contribution of galaxies of different morphologies to the redshift evolution of the stellar mass density.
+Bundy et al. (2005), and also Brinchmann & Ellis (2000), have carried out a work qualitatively similar to the one we present here but based on shallower samples and visual morphological classification.

-This Letter is organized as follows: in §2 we discuss the dataset on which this work is based, in §3 we present the surface brightness profiles modeling, and in §4 our results on the evolution of mass functions, mass densities and specific star formation rates (SSFR, i.e. star formation rate per unit stellar mass) split by morphological type.
-Finally, in §5 we draw our conclusions.

-We use AB magnitudes and adopt a cosmology with Ω_M =0.3, Ω{Λ} =0.7, and H0=70 kms-1Mpc-1.
+This Letter is organized as follows: In § 2, we present the data set on which this work is based and the morphological analysis.
+In § 3, we discuss our results on the evolution of mass functions, mass densities, and specific star formation rates (SSFRs; i.e., star formation rate per unit stellar mass) split by morphological type.
+Finally, § 4 contains our conclusions.
+We use AB magnitudes and adopt a cosmology with $\Omega_M = 0.3$, $\Omega{\Lambda} = 0.7$, and $H_0 = 70$ km s-1 Mpc-1.